JaeBi3/recipes/Lemon_Pepper_Fettuccine.md

 # Lemon Pepper Fettuccine
 Adapted from [The Cook Up with Adam Liaw](https://www.sbs.com.au/food/the-cook-up-with-adam-liaw/recipe/lemon-pepper-haloumi-pasta/ksojyco5m)

+Serves 8-20 based on how generous your portion sizes are.

 ## Ingredients
 - 1000 g dry fettuccine or other pasta (2 packs *Woolworths* brand)
 - 6 L water